Raleigh Orthopaedic Clinic; Unigard Insurance Company

 Elizabeth C. Waugh, North Carolina’s Capital, Raleigh (1967).

-The building received an NCAIA Award of Merit in 1964 and was featured in the New York Times of April 25, 1965 as a notable example of “taste and good design.”
+The landmark of modernist design received an NCAIA Award of Merit in 1964 and was featured on the front page of the New York Times of April 25, 1965 as a notable example of “taste and good design.”
 In 1970 Small planned an addition in similar style for Unigard, a successor owner, which created additional usable space in the basement and nearly doubled the size of the original building with an addition to the rear (west).
-As of July 2014, it is endangered by the owner’s plans to demolish it and build a new and larger structure on the site; North Carolina Modernist Houses is conducting a campaign to preserve it.
-It is regarded as one of the finest examples of Miesian modernism architecture in North Carolina.
-Very similar to it was the Midwestern headquarters for the Northwestern Mutual Insurance Company (1965) in Chicago, which has been lost.
+Very similar to it was the Midwestern headquarters for the Northwestern Mutual Insurance Company (1965) in Chicago, which no longer stands.
+As of 2014, it was endangered by the owner’s plans to demolish it and build a new and larger structure on the site.
+Although North Carolina Modernist Houses and Preservation North Carolina and others campaigned to preserve it, the building was demolished in 2016.
+One of a number of fine modernist works lost in the 21st century, including several designed by Small.
+Tt was regarded as one of the finest examples of Miesian architecture in North Carolina.
+A new office building now occupies the site.